Riley-Meats/Mr._Janitor/README.md

 2/22/2022_We have officially ignored this log for 4 months now, might delete the yee yee ass file

-5/31/2022_We have officially not payed attention to this file and it's purpose for about 6 months, lmao
+5/3/2022_We have officially not payed attention to this file and it's purpose for about 6 months, lmao

+6/1/2022_This shit ain't bussin enough, we didn't use this garbo for 7 months, luckily we are no longer maidenless